Frequently Asked Questions (FAQs)

 It is your responsibility, not your NON-contracted Primary Care Provider’s, to notify ACTIN Care Groups for a referral to a contracted ACTIN Specialist.
 If you are referred by a NON-contracted ACTIN Primary Care Provider to a NON-contracted Specialist, you will bear the full cost.

-Ask your provider to refer you to ACTIN preferred labs; Quest Diagnostics, LabCorp, and Alverno Labs.
+Ask your provider to refer you to ACTIN preferred labs; Quest Diagnostics, LabCorp, Health Labs and Alverno Labs.
 You can find the logos on your ID card as well.

 No. Covered dependent children can see any of the contracted Primary Care Clinics/Physician.